FY 2015

-In a situation where the environment surrounding universities is changing rapidly, the management and operation of universities has come to occupy an important position, and the role of university staff is becoming very large.
-In order to adapt to such an environment, we are developing various projects to improve the qualifications of university staff, including management and operation, education and research support.
+In a situation where the environment surrounding universities is changing rapidly, the management and operation of universities has come to occupy an important position, and the role of university staff is becoming extremely important.
+In order to adapt to such an environment, we are developing a variety of projects to improve the qualifications of university staff, including management and education and research support.

 Outline of the event